adulau/brouilleursdeblanc/README.md

-# Minimal website for the art collective "brouilleurs de blanc"
+# Minimal website for the artist collective "brouilleurs de blanc"

-This is a minimal website for the art collective "brouilleurs de blanc".
+This is a minimal website for the artist collective "brouilleurs de blanc".

 The web site is [www.brouilleursdeblanc.org](http://www.brouilleursdeblanc.org/).